FZJ-JSC/JUBE/docs/advanced.rst

    </jube>

 All benchmarks can use the same global (as a child of ``<jube>``) declared sets.
 Often it might be better to use an include feature instead.
 *JUBE* will run every benchmark in the given order.
-Every benchmark gets an unique benchmark id.
+Every benchmark gets a unique benchmark id.

 To select only one benchmark you can use::